JorisPaarde/my-vegan-recipes/README.md

 https://betterprogramming.pub/simple-flask-pagination-example-4190b12c2e2e

-Bugs:
+# Bugs:

-when adding an ingredient line with javascript, the dropdown menu did not work.
+when adding an ingredient line with javascript, the dropdown menu did not work. hardcoded in stead of db generated.
+When liking a recipe without being logged in site crashed. check if logged user added.